papertrail/papertrail-cli/README.md

     papertrail -- -whatever

-### Quoted strings
+### Quoted phrases

-To use quoted strings in a search, wrap the string in single-quotes and double-quotes.
-The shell parses and strips the outer quotes, providing Papertrail with a string including the inner quotes.
+Because the Unix shell parses and strips one set of quotes around a phrase, to search for a phrase, wrap the string in both single-quotes and double-quotes.
 For example:

     papertrail -f '"Connection reset by peer"'

+Use one set of double-quotes and one set of single-quotes.
+The order does not matter as long as the pairs are consistent.

-Many phrases are unique enough that searching for the un-quoted words yields the same results as searching for the quoted phrase.
+Note that many phrases are unique enough that searching for the words yields the same results as searching for the quoted phrase.
 As a result, quoting strings twice is often not actually necessary.
+For example, these two searches are likely to yield the same log messages, even though one is for 4 words (AND) while the other is for a phrase:

+    papertrail -f Connection reset by peer
+    papertrail -f '"Connection reset by peer"'

 ## Add/Remove Systems, Create Group, Join Group